ll9/WT-Projekt/README.md

     db.<collectionName>.createIndex({ title: "text"})
     ```
 3. Install modules (only once): `npm install`
+4. Setup Environment Variables (only once per session)
-4. Start the server: `npm start`
+5. Start the server: `npm start`
-5. Check out the website in your browser at http://localhost:3000/
+6. Check out the website in your browser at http://localhost:3000/

 #### To-do
 - [ ] Add Reset all Button